cloudflare/cloudflare-docs/content/api-shield/security/api-discovery/threshold-recommendations.md

 1. Requests must send the session identifiers (**HTTP header** or **Cookie**) that is configured for the zone.
 2. Requests must return 2XX response codes from the edge.
 3. Requests must come from eyeballs (i.e. Worker requests are ignored at this point).
-4. At least 500 requests are made to the discovered endpoint within a 10 day period* (*This number could be subject to change*)
+4. At least 500 requests are made to the discovered endpoint within a 10 day period* (*This number could be subject to change*).

 ### Why do I not get threshold recommendations for my discovered API endpoints?